mikkosyrja/kuxaku/README.md

 	  -h, --help     show this help message and exit
 	  -p, --printer  printable images with white background

 Optional parameters juiceg and juicet define faster acceleration at both ends of the journey.
-Option -p creates printer-friendly images with white background.
+Option -p creates ink-friendly images for printer with white background.

 ### Solar System Maps